sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 ----

-## Built-in Dependency Management
+## 8H: Describe Built-in Dependency Management (Order of Execution Based)

 Terraform analyses a configuration --> it creates a **resource graph** --> this lists out all the **resources** and their **dependencies**.

-This means that Terraform can create the resources in the correct order **and** can also create resources in parallel IF they are not interdependent.
+This means that Terraform can create the resources in the correct order AND can also create resources in parallel IF they are not interdependent.

 _What if Terraform isn't Doing what I Need / Expect?_